mjh2901/mkdocs_wikidna/README.md

-# MKDocs WikiDNA
+# MKDocs  Network DNA MKDocs
-MkDocs port of the WikiDNA network documentation templates.
+MkDocs port of the  Network DNA MKDocs network documentation templates.

-This repository is a MkDocs-formatted port of the original WikiDNA content.
+This repository is a MkDocs-formatted port of the original  Network DNA MKDocs content.
 The docs have been converted and reorganized to work with MkDocs + the Material theme.

 This README is a lightweight entry point — the full content lives under `docs/` and the site is generated with MkDocs.